open-telemetry/opentelemetry-specification/specification/trace/api.md

 `AddEvent` operation, attributes using `SetAttributes`, status with `SetStatus`, etc.

+Note that after a span is ended, the Span usually becomes non-recording and thus IsRecording should consequently return false for ended Spans.

-There should be no parameter.
+There SHOULD be no parameter.

 This flag SHOULD be used to avoid expensive computations of a Span attributes or events in case when a Span is definitely not recorded.
 Note that any child